Loads and Loads of Rules

 - HERO System is to character generation what GURPS is to skill rolls.
 You want the ability to summon spiders every full moon, whose bite transforms humans into stone?
 It'll take you a page of math calculations to find the cost, but you can have it.

-- The best way to describe Warhammer 40,000 is that it appears to be a pretty simple game at first - it's just all of the little exceptions and special rules that all of the factions bring to the table that make it quite complicated.
-And to properly build your army, you need to take all of those into account.
-Let's hope you have money!
+- A good way to describe Games Workshop's tabletop games is that they appear simple at first, it's just all of the little exceptions and special rules that all of the possible factions bring to the table that make them quite complicated.
+To properly build your army, you need to take all of those into account, and that will cost you more than shelf space for rulebooks.

 - Phoenix Command.
 The game used real ballistics tables for calculating damage.
 Its hit location table had twelve tables inside of it.
 This was apparently deliberate; the creators didn't want to compromise on realism.